When I wake up at a different time, should I adjust my temperature?

 We are often asked whether temperatures should be "adjusted" when not taken exactly at the same time.
 Some simple formulas are sometimes applied to adjust for differences in waking time.
 We are often asked whether this is accurate or not and if it is worth correcting the chart.

 Our advice is to use an alarm clock if necessary to try to keep the time as constant as possible.
 If you have an occasional waking time difference, just record the time but leave the data as measured and make a note if there are unusual circumstances.
-In most cases our software should be able to see your ovulation pattern despite a few inaccurate data points.
+In most cases Fertility Friend should be able to see your ovulation pattern even with a few inaccurate data points.

 If you have inaccurate data points that are causing you to have an invalid or confusing interpretation, please ask for support to help evaluate your chart.